Learn what Vermicomposting Worms eat and what they don’t

 - If you keep your worm bin outdoors you can feed them a little more at each feeding and go a little longer between feedings.
 Plan to feed your outdoor composting worms about once every 2 or 3 weeks.

 - Be careful not to overfeed your worms.
 If you add too much food for your worms they will not be able to eat it before it rots.
 Rotting food can attract fruit flies and cause a bad odor.
-Another tip to avoid fruit flies and odor is to be sure to always bury your food scraps under the worm bin bedding.
+Another tip to avoid fruit flies and odor is to be sure to always bury your food scraps under the worm bin bedding when feeding your worms.